viters/docs/reference/overview.md

 ## REST vs GraphQL vs SDK

-**_There is no feature difference_ between the REST, GraphQL, and JS-SDK.**

-The functionality available is mapped to the same set of core services, meaning that you don't lose any performance or capabilities by choosing one or the other.
-Which one you choose is ultimately up to you.
+Each API is mapped to the same set of core services.
+However, at present, there are some feature parities (missing endpoints) between each API.
+These endpoint parities are under review for future development.
+To get around this, you can use multiple APIs in your project, [submit a PR request](/contributing/introduction.html) through GitHub, or [reach out to the team](https://directus.io/contact/) about sponsoring a feature.
+Please keep this in mind and choose accordingly, based on your project needs.

 ## Dynamic API Generation